flet-dev/flet/CONTRIBUTING.md

 [pre-commit](https://pre-commit.com) is a dev dependency of Flet and is automatically installed by `pdm install`.
 To install the pre-commit hooks run: `pre-commit install`.
 Once installed, everytime you commit, pre-commit will run the configured hooks against changed files.

+## Possible installation error when working with a source package

+When you run python3 hello.py, you might encounter an error like this:
+`FileNotFoundError: [Error 2] No such file or directory: '/var/folders/xm/cyv42vbs27gff3s39vy97rx00000gn/T/fletd-0.1.50/fletd'`

+To resolve the issue, just delete this folder `../T/fletd-0.1.50/fletd`.
+The folder is the one with the FileNotFound Error encountered earlier.

+It should work now.

 ## Flutter client